xtpclark/pg_healthcheck2/README.md

 ### 7.4.
 Recommendations & Best Practices

 * **Recommendations**:
-    * **AI-Generated Recommendations**: Provides aggregated, prioritized, and actionable recommendations based on the AI's analysis of all collected structured data.
+    * **AI-Generated Recommendations**: Provides aggregated, prioritized, and actionable recommendations based on the AI's analysis of all collected structured data, including details on the AI model and analysis metrics.
     * **General Recommendations Overview**: General best practices and advice (from `comments/recommendations.txt`).
     * **pgBadger Setup and Analysis Recommendations**: Guidance on configuring PostgreSQL logging for `pgBadger` and how to use the tool for log analysis (from `comments/pgbadger_setup.txt`).
 * **General PostgreSQL Best Practices**: